b7leung/Reinforcement-Learning-Connect-Four/README.md

-This is a project to create an AI that learns to play connect four, using reinforcement learning.
+An AI that learns to play connect four, using reinforcement learning.
 For details, please refer to the [report](https://b7leung.github.io/files/Connect%20Four.pdf).

 * connect_four.py: The code for the connect four game mechanics, including managing the board state, updating it with a move input, and checking for win conditions (ie, if the current board states has a vertical, horizontal, or diagonal four in a row, as well as if the board state is a tie)